 From a landowner’s perspective, leasing the hunting rights on your land can provide additional income.
 Since the leasing party is paying for the hunting rights, they have a vested interest in making sure trespassing and/or vandalism is not incurring from others.
 Often times, the person or group leasing the land may also be willing to perform land management operations, maintenance of gates and fences, or other actions of value as specified in the contract.

 Having a detailed legal contract is in the best interest of both parties.
-See the following University of Tennessee Extension publications for further information.

 - Turkey Disease Study Summary